 ORR'S Island is divided into two ranges of hills.
-A wide valley at the head of Lowell's Cove divides the two ranges and makes the division marks in a certain the trees are gone necessary to estabn side is also gone vered with a heavy it today; it has been over many times by the pirate's gold me tallies with the lay it.
-The forest is not to be Orr's Island to ged, southeast, and m Point and Poor's and they miston wide valley at the makes the division commonly known as the eastern and western shores.
+A wide valley at the head of Lowell's Cove divides the two ranges and makes the division

+The Old Cleme ainly the treasure marks in a certain the trees are gone cessary to estabside is also gone. red with a heavy today; it has been er many times by e pirate's gold no llies with the lay The forest is not be Orr's Island to d. southeast, and Point and Poor's and they mistook vide valley at the nakes the division commonly known as the eastern and western shores.
 The New Colony is on the eastern side of the eastern range.
 On the shores of Lowell's Cove, on the west side, are the homes of a dozen families of the local inhabitants, mostly fishermen.
 The road passes along by these houses and passes around the head of the cove, forming a half circle like an ox bow, and finally turns sharply to the westward and ascends to the top of the western range.
 As you pass up the hill on the eastern side are the houses of the home dwellers.
 Most of them were born on the Island and never knew any other home, although the fishermen are by no means a class who have been confined to what they have seen on Orr's Island, and are not what strangers have been taught in some cases to think them.
 Their families are well dressed, their houses well kept and well furnished.
 Very few of the men but are able to take charge of a vessel and ravigate her from the banks of Newfoundland to the coast of Florida; very few of them but what have visited every seaport city on the Atlantic coast of the United States, and some have visited foreign ports.
 But to return to our sketch; on this short street is the post office; passing this we reach Main street running northeast and south-west for four miles along the entire length of the Island.
 To the north the settlement extends up the Island one half a mile; turning south and we reach the steamboat landing in about the same distance.
-Along the route on either side of the highway the settlement extends to Prince's Poin steamboat la described, Pr extreme of bo
+Along the route on either side of the highway the settlement extends to Prince's Point; steamboat landi described, Prince extreme of both STARTING a what is call southern breeze like a map over until it laps the directions by the gray rock and which the water air; then, letting extreme of Green, let the eye the mouth of Codirections nature.
+Then, as t Prince's Point; the more thickly settled part near the postoffice and at the steamboat landing.
+The cottages are on the eastern side of the two ranges described, Prince's Point and Sinnett's Point forming the south-western extreme of both ranges of highland.
+AROUND ORR'S ISLAND IN SIX HOURS.